pscedu/psc-wpdocs/aibd/conda_best_practices.md

 * Export the list of installed packages as soon as you confirm that an environment is working as expected.
 Set a mnemonic file name for that list, and save it in a secure place, in case you need to install the environment from PROJECT again.
-* If you think an environment is not going to be used anymore but you are not completely sure, consider renaming the Conda directory to something else, and then compress/tar the contents, in case you need them again at some point.
+* If you think an environment is not going to be used anymore, but you are not completely sure, consider renaming the Conda directory to something else, and then compress/tar the contents, in case you need them again at some point.

 Please don't: